bradgwest/paap/write/paper.md

 Due to the availability of large labeled datasets, much research has employed supervised learning methods.
 In recent years, however, a number of studies have focused on unsupervised learning, in particular clustering.
-Seguin et al. [@Seguin_et_al_2016] used a convolutional neural net to cluster images for visual link retrieval.
+Seguin et al., 2016 [@Seguin_et_al_2016] used a convolutional neural net to cluster images for visual link retrieval.
 Outside the art domain, a number of neural network architectures have been developed for clustering images.
-Min et al.
-[@Min_et_al_2018] survey these methods, comparing the relative advantages of each algorithm class.
+Min et al., 2018 [@Min_et_al_2018] survey these methods, comparing the relative advantages of each algorithm class.
 Relevant to this work,
-Xie et al. Xie et al. [@Xie_et_al_2017] propose a Deep Embedded Clustering (DEC) algorithm which selects clusters in two steps by first learning a reduced dimensionality set of features using stacked autoencoders (SAE) and then using stochastic gradient descent (SGD) to learn cluster centers.
+Xie et al., 2017 [@Xie_et_al_2017] propose a Deep Embedded Clustering (DEC) algorithm which selects clusters in two steps by first learning a reduced dimensionality set of features using stacked autoencoders (SAE) and then using stochastic gradient descent (SGD) to learn cluster centers.
-Guo et. al [@Guo_et_al_2017] expanded on this work by using a convolutional autoencoder rather than a stacked autoencoder, and by jointly optimizing for both clustering and image reconstruction loss so as to avoid corrupting the reduced
+Guo et al., 2017 [@Guo_et_al_2017] expanded on this work by using a convolutional autoencoder rather than a stacked autoencoder, and by jointly optimizing for both clustering and image reconstruction loss so as to avoid corrupting the reduced